Blueberry Lemon Tahini Oat Flour Blender Cake

 Disclosure: Seeds of Collaboration is a long-term partner.
 I receive free product from Seeds of Collaboration and take a small commission on sales using the discount code.
 However, all opinions and thoughts are my own.
 Thank you for supporting the brands that keep The Rogue Brussel Sprout running.

-Blueberry Lemon Tahini Oat Flour Bundt Cake
+Blueberry Lemon Tahini Oat Flour Blender Cake

 Author: